ycm-core/YouCompleteMe/README.md

     On Mac, run: `cp ~/ycm_temp/llvm_root_dir/lib/libclang.dylib ~/.vim/bundle/YouCompleteMe/python`

+    **DO NOT FORGET THIS STEP**.
+If you forget to copy over `libclang.so` version 3.2 into the `YouCompleteMe/python` folder then YCM _will not work_ if you selected C-family support during YCM compilation.

 That's it.
 You're done.
 Refer to the User Guide section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
 It's all in